lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`
 Let's look more at the data.
-Using dplyr, we can see the maximum number of visits participants came in for and how long they where followed for.
-Here, we see there were 3 visits, found by looking at the period variable, and >13 years of follow-up, found from the time variable, which was in days.
-Next, let's check how many participants came at the first visit.
+Using dplyr, we can see the maximum number of visits possible for a participant, and how long they were followed in the study.
+Here, we see from the period variable, there was a maximum of 3 visits.
+The time variable, which was originally listed in days, tells us there were more than 13 years of follow-up.

+Next, let's check how many participants were part of the first visit.
 To only see baseline data, we filter by the first period.
-Here it shows there are >4400 participants, which is a pretty big sample.
+Here it shows there are more than 4400 participants, which is a pretty big sample.

 ---